krzyswo/MsAdmin/export-report-mailbox-mailbox-activities/README.md

 Using this PowerShell script, you can identify non-audited mailbox activities and improve the mailbox security by enabling them.

-**Sample Output:**

-The script exports an output CSV file that looks like the screenshot below.

 **Name:** export-report-mailbox-mailbox-activities
 **Description:** This script helps in exporting a report of non-audited mailbox activities to enhance mailbox security.
 **Prerequisites:** PowerShell, appropriate permissions to access mailboxes.